 The Histogram is Your Friend

-When shooting the moon against the night sky, your histogram will show most of your pixels are at the left edge.
-But you’ll see a little blip to the right for the brighter Moon.
-You’ll want those pixels to be about one-half or one-third of the way to the right side of your histogram.
+When shooting the Moon against the night sky, your histogram will show most of your pixels are at the left edge.
+But you’ll see a little blip somewhere to the right representing the brighter Moon.
+You’ll want those pixels to be about one-half or one-third of the way to the right edge of the histogram.

 Additional Lunar Eclipse Photography Suggestions

 Since eclipses are a somewhat rare occurrence, you’ll want to maximize your shoot.
-You can do this with several of the following ideas – shoot with two or more cameras, using a star tracker, mounting an APS-C camera on your longest focal length lens.
+You can do this with several of the following ideas – shoot with two or more cameras, use a star tracker, and mount an APS-C camera on your longest focal length lens.

 Two Camera Solution

 If you have two cameras, you can use one with a telephoto and the other with a wider-angled lens.
-This way, you can get close-ups of the Moon and capture the different phases with the telephoto, and let the second camera shoot a timelapse of the Moon as it travels across the sky.
+This way, you can get close-ups of the Moon with the telephoto, capturing the different phases, and let the second camera shoot a timelapse of the Moon as it travels across the sky.

 If you have a star tracker, like the Sky-Watcher Star Adventurer 2i Astro Pack, you can use it to help keep the Moon centered in your camera’s viewfinder.
-Polar align your tracker as you would normally for star tracking.
-Instead of using the star tracking speed, set it to the lunar speed setting.
+Instead of using the star tracking speed, you’ll want to set it to the lunar tracking setting.
+Polar align your tracker as you would typically for star tracking.
 Then mount your camera and point it at the Moon.